LA-cmd-prompt/LA-cmd-prompt/README.md

 Welcome to my Privacy Compliance Portfolio.
 This repository showcases practical, hands-on projects that demonstrate how I approach privacy compliance, data protection, and risk management under Canadian and global frameworks.

-My goal is to show not just knowledge of privacy laws like **PIPEDA** and **CASL**, but how I apply them through deliverables that organizations can use in real-world contexts.
+My goal is to show not just knowledge of privacy laws like GDPR **PIPEDA** and **CASL**, but how I apply them through deliverables that organizations can use in real-world contexts.

 ---